markFieldman/nextcloud-app-jwt-at-header-auth/README.md

 To make use of this app, you need another system which generates temporary [JWT](https://jwt.io/) tokens, serving as a login identifier.
 The JWT Auth Nextcloud application securely processes these tokens and transparently logs the user into Nextcloud.

 **Note**: Nextcloud must be deployed behind your gateway or proxy, which set JWT token in header.
+If you want use explicit login via your SSO - use the [original repo](https://github.com/devture/nextcloud-app-jwtauth) instead of this

 Main idea is setting JWT token of user from outer system as `Authorization: Bearer JWT here` header for transparent login.